hotosm/osm-fieldwork/docs/odk_client.md

 # Bulk operations

-Some commands require multiple queries to ODK Central, and are mostly limited to the app-users for a project.
+Some commands require multiple queries to ODK Central.
+As FMTM creates many, many appusers and xforms, it's necesary to be able to cleanup the database sometimes, rather than go through Central for hundres, or thousands of appusers.

 ## Delete multiple app-users from a project
 	./odk_client.py --appuser delete --id 4 22-95